BT PRICE HIKES

 you switch broadband provider.
 BT give you 30 days grace and

-old BT email address.
-In fact I believe you can have up to ten
+retain your old BT email address.
+In fact I believe you can have

 LATER